 Here is the skeleton in calculating the confidence interval for the sample mean.

 Chi-square test is a popular test in measuring the likelihood that the correlation in the observed data is by chance only, rather than some correlation between two variables.
+It gears toward testing that more samples can be collected.

 Exploratory data analysis